Marblehead Lawn Edging Services

 Marblehead Conservation Commission Requirements for Edging Near Protected Areas

 Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Marblehead is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
 Environmental protection measures include safeguarding mature tree root systems and using non-toxic materials near water bodies.
-Erosion control, such as silt fences or straw wattles, is necessary for immediate stabilization.
+Erosion control, such as silt fences or straw wattles, must be installed where needed, and immediate stabilization is required.
 Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
-Coordinate with the Mass Division of Fisheries & Wildlife for additional guidance.
+Coordination with the Conservation Commission and Mass Division of Fisheries & Wildlife is recommended.

 Marblehead Conservation Commission